-WP Engine’s LCP in the US is 481ms, which is seriously impressive.
+WP Engine’s LCP in North America (the US) is 481ms, which is seriously impressive.
 But that’s where my website is hosted, so the further we go, the longer it takes to load.
 UK visitors would see the Largest Contentful paint in 605ms, while visitors located in India would wait 932ms.

 Even in the furthest locations, WP Engine is still fast and can pass the test with a lot of time to spare.

 WP Engine uses Google Cloud and AWS servers to host its services on.
 This allows you to choose data center location from 20 different options.

 Data center choice gives you the possibility to get the website as close to the targeted audience as possible.
 This is useful if you’re focusing on optimizing speed.
 The closer the server is to the visitor – the faster the website can load.